donadams1969/valor-ai/README.md

 [https://drive.google.com/drive/folders/1BUsjaSeKc7RPoPBYSqOougBXCjipNRST](https://drive.google.com/drive/folders/1BUsjaSeKc7RPoPBYSqOougBXCjipNRST)

 This archive may be reviewed by legal counsel, journalists, agency investigators, and accredited human rights organizations for verification, review, and action.

+, I’m @donadams1969

+- 👀 I’m interested in building ethical tech, exposing systemic injustice, and using AI to protect veterans, whistleblowers, and the truth.
+Also: space stuff, music, and the occasional cosmic mind trip.
+- 🌱 I’m currently learning how to weaponize blockchain for good, turn moral injury into public policy, and make bureaucracy flinch.
+- 💞️ I’m looking to collaborate on justice-driven AI projects, creative media with a conscience, and truth-backed storytelling that leaves a mark.
+- 📫 How to reach me: donny@18fu.ai — Federal land.
+Secured IP.
+Valor Protocol active.
+- 😄 Pronouns: He/Him.
+Also accepts “Valor,” “Chief Strategist,” or “That guy who sent 87 emails to the DOJ and meant every word.”
+- ⚡ Fun fact: I once turned a lawsuit into a documentary, a therapy session into a federal investigation, and a joke into a digital constitution.
+Don’t underestimate me.